pbernalis/pbernalis/AITextAnalyzer/README.md

 **Workflow:**
 - **Language Detection:** Greek
-- **Translation to English:** "This TV has fantastic picture quality, but the sound is not as good.
-What can I do to improve the sound?"
+- **Translation to English:** "What is the importance of cultural heritage for future generations?"
 - **Category Prediction:** Product Review, Quality Analysis, Improvement Suggestions
 - **Web Service Call:** The translated prompt and predicted categories are sent to the web service.
 - **Prompt Engineering:** Generate an enhanced prompt focusing on sound improvement for TVs.